-2. The Settlement Amount
+1. The Peco Settlement Amount

-The proposed Settlement Agreement provides that Pilgrim's will pay \$29 million dollars (\$29,000,000) for the benefit of the Settlement Class.
-This amount will be deposited in an escrow account by Pilgrim's within 14 calendar days after entry of the preliminary approval order.
-Settlement Agreement § II(A)(1).
-This is a non-reversionary fund; once the Settlement Agreement is finally approved by the Court and after administrative costs, litigation expenses, and attorneys' fees are deducted, the net funds will be distributed to Settlement Class members with no amount reverting back to Pilgrim's.
+The proposed Settlement Agreement provides that Peco will pay \$3 million dollars (\$3,000,000) for the benefit of the Settlement Class.
+This amount will be deposited in an escrow account by Peco within 14 business days after entry of the preliminary approval order.
+Farah Decl., Ex.
+B at 8 (section II(A)(1)).
+This is a non-reversionary fund; once the Settlement Agreement is finally approved by the Court and after administrative costs, litigation expenses, and attorneys'

+fees are deducted, the net funds will be distributed to Settlement Class members with no amount reverting back to Peco.

-3. Cooperation Requirements
+2. Peco Cooperation Requirements

-In addition to providing a substantial monetary payment, the Settlement Agreement obligates Pilgrim's to cooperate with Plaintiffs in the further prosecution of their claims against the remaining Defendants, which each remain jointly and severally liable for all damages caused by the members of the alleged conspiracy.
+In addition to providing a substantial monetary payment, the Settlement Agreement obligates Peco to cooperate with Plaintiffs in the further prosecution of their claims against the remaining Defendants, which each remain jointly and severally liable for all damages caused by the members of the alleged conspiracy.
 This cooperation will include, inter alia:

-- the deposition of five current employees identified by Plaintiffs; - the production of relevant structured compensation data; - the production of responsive documents from five current employees identified by Plaintiffs: - the production of the following specific categories of documents: - i. all documents sent to and received from WMS; - ii. all written agreements or contracts with Agri-Stats, Inc. and/or Express Markets, Inc.; - iii. all Pilgrim's contracts with labor unions executed during the Settlement Class Period; - iv. all documents produced to, and received from, the Joint Poultry Industry Human Resources Council, National Chicken Council, and U.S. Poultry & Egg Association that reference compensation; - v. any documents that have been or will be produced to the Department of Justice by Pilgrim's regarding any investigation regarding compensation, so long as the agency consents or does not object to the production or the Court orders the production. - the authentication of documents produced by Pilgrim's; and - assistance with Plaintiffs' efforts to obtain phone records from third-party carriers.
+- the deposition of two current employees identified by Plaintiffs;6 - the production of relevant structured compensation data; - the production of documents responsive to reasonable search terms from three current or former employees identified by Plaintiffs; - the production of the five following specific categories of documents identified by a reasonable search: - i. documents, if any exist, sent to and received from WMS; - ii. written agreements or contracts with Agri Stats, Inc. and/or Express Markets, Inc.; - iii.
+Peco's contracts with labor unions executed during the Settlement Class Period; - iv. documents that reference compensation that Peco produced to, or received from, the Joint Poultry Industry Human Resources Council, the National Chicken Council, and/or the U.S. Poultry & Egg Association; and - v. documents that have been or will be produced to the Department of Justice by Peco regarding any investigation regarding compensation, so long as the agency consents or does not object to the production or, in the event that the agency does object to the production, the Court orders the production. - use reasonable efforts to authenticate documents produced by Peco; and - no objection to Plaintiffs' efforts to obtain phone records from third-party carriers.